apache/doris-website/versioned_docs/version-2.1/query/join-optimization/runtime-filter.md

 - **Bitmap Filter**:
     - Currently, the bitmap filter is used only when the subquery in the [in subquery](../../sql-manual/sql-statements/Operators/in) operation returns a bitmap column.
-    - Currently, bitmap filter is only supported in vectorization engine.

 #### 2.runtime_filter_mode
 Used to control the transmission range of Runtime Filter between instances.